Bali Aga – Sacred Swings and Ancient Ways

 Exploring Aceh – the Central Highlands

-What’s on your bucket list for 2021?
+What’s on your bucket list this year?
 Does exploring Aceh in Northern Sumatra appeal?
-Once a traveler always a traveller, right?
-When the world resumes and this pandemic passes, airlines will start flying again and my recommendation is for exploring Aceh.
-When...
+Once a traveller, always a traveller, right?
+When the world resumes and this pandemic passes, airlines will start flying again, and I recommend exploring Aceh.
+When you land...